ubcctf/ubcctf.github.io/_posts/2020-05-05-de1ctf-coderunner.md

 So I needed to send `16*4` bytes, such that they satisfied the tests in the 16 functions.

 So far this problem didn't look too bad, especially since the chunks of 4 bytes were independent of one another.
-I could've easily run this through Angr or constructed Z3 forumlas by hand to solve this.
+I could've easily run this through Angr or constructed Z3 formulas by hand to solve this.

 But of course there was catch, on each new connection to the server, you got a **different** binary,